 - Three minutes was perfect for a soft-boiled egg.
 The white was still soft, but not snotty.
 The yolk was warmed throughout and still runny.
 The perfect soft-boiled egg.

 - After four minutes, the white of the egg was a bit firmer, but the yolk was getting a bit too dense for our liking.

 - After five minutes, the white was pretty firm, and the yolk was getting very firm.

 - 1 egg

-- 1 tablespoon white vinegar
+- 1 tablespoon white or cider vinegar

 Take the egg out of the refrigerator 30 minutes (up to an hour) before cooking.